-Code Title Description Credits General Education WIC Prerequisite(s) Frequency MLL 303 Modern Spain - Society, Politics, and Culture This course introduces students to contemporary concepts in Spanish society, politics, and culture.
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed MLL 3003 Modern Spain - Society, Politics, and Culture This course introduces students to contemporary concepts in Spanish society, politics, and culture.
 This course brings together students' evolving linguistic skills and their understanding of today's Spain through exposure to various types of discourses and contexts.
 This course also considers the role of Spanish as an official and working language in the framework of European and international organizations and introduces students to specific terminology and sources that enhance their research, communication, and language skills.
-Social and Cultural Analysis MLL 256, or MLL 257, or permission of instructor Offered once every two years MLL 317 Topics in French Language, Literature, and Film This course centers on the advanced study of particular aspects of the French language, literature, and film.
-It may focus on a literary movement or period; a specific genre (such as nouvelle, detective novel, autofiction, chanson, or fanta- sy); a theme represented in literature and film (e.g., travel, the city, or the quest for identity); or a famous French author (such as Victor Hugo, Marguerite Duras, or Jean-Marie Le Clézio).
-This course is taught in French.
+3 Cr.
+6 ECTS Cr.
+Social and Cultural Analysis MLL 2056, or MLL 2057, or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years MLL 3[4-9]NN Topics in Bulgarian Language, Literature, and Film This course centers on the advanced study of particular aspects of the Bulgarian language, literature, and film.
+It may focus on a study of a literary movement or period (such as the Humanism between the two World Wars, symbolism in Bulgarian poetry, the criticism of the communist regime in literature, etc.), a specific genre (such as short stories, tales, novels, poetry, dramas, or journalistic reports); a theme (such as humanism between the two World Wars, identity, travel, social changes, or critique of the political ideology), a famous author (such as Aleko Konstantinov, Yordan Yovkov, Dimitar Dimov, Georgi Gospodinov, Alek Popov), or a famous film director (Krikor Azaryan, Ivan Andonov, Georgi Dyulgerov).
+This course is taught in Bulgarian.
 It may be repeated for credit on different topics.
-Case Studies in Textual Analysis WIC ENG 102, a Principles of Textual Analysis course, and proficiency in French at the upper- intermediate level (which may be satisfied with MLL 216, MLL 217, or a placement test).
-MLL 217 is recommended for the Principles of Textual Analysis course Offered once every two years
+[The codes MLL 3476-3499 are reserved for this course.]
+3 Cr.
+6 ECTS Cr.
+Case Studies in Textual Analysis ENG 1002, a Principles of Textual Analysis course, and proficiency in Bulgarian at the upper-inter- mediate level (which may be satisfied with MLL 2037 or a placement test).
+MLL 2037 is recommend- ed for the Principles of Textual Analysis course Offered once every two years